-6. Analysis
+6 Analysis

 In South Africa, the initially poorer performing households and groups have gained more in these measurements of well-being, both in a relative and absolute sense.
 This outcome is surely positive.
-However, it is also the case that while there have been gains in initially poorer performing groups, large gaps still remain, and the "catch-up" has been insufficient to the extent that some groups were still performing worse in 2007 than even mid-level groups were in 1996.
+However, it is also the case that while there have been gains in initially poorer performing groups, large gaps still remain, and the 'catch-up' has been insufficient to the extent that some groups were still performing worse in 2007 than even mid-level groups were in 1996.

 The answer to why may be related to the necessity of inclusion in the productive processes of growth as describe above.
 The results clearly illustrate the importance of location and employment category.
 The decomposition of change also illustrates that the majority of the improvement came from improvement within the lower performing groups, and much less of the improvement came from movement from lower to higher groups.
 The gaps between these groups also remain large.
-The biggest positive change from structural shift was towards low productivity urban services, with no shift towards high productivity jobs.
+The biggest positive change from structural shift was towards low-productivity urban services, along with a shift towards high-productivity secondary jobs.
 The effect of this shift was positive, since the shrinking sectors were low performing types such as rural unemployed.
-Still, low productivity urban services are worse performers than urban high productivity work and public employment.
-In fact, these low level urban workers are also still scoring slightly lower on average than these higher performing groups were in 1996.
+Still, low-productivity urban services are worse performers than urban high-productivity work and households headed by those in public employment.
+In fact, these low-productivity urban worker-headed households are also still scoring slightly lower on average than these higher performing groups were in 1996.

-South Africa's policies during this period involved big public investment in infrastructure, public services, health, education, and it certainly makes sense to attribute a great deal of the positive change in the lower performing categories to these programs.
-However, there was insufficient job creation during this period, and stagnation in labor intensive sectors.
+South Africa's policies during this period involved big public investment in infrastructure, public services, health, education, and it certainly makes sense to attribute a great deal of the positive change in the lower performing categories to these programmes.
+However, there was insufficient job creation during this period, and stagnation in labour-intensive sectors.
 South Africa's policy choices seem to be improving the well-being of its potential workers, but have not been able to create economic opportunities for those workers.
 While there is no doubt that improved education and health among the unemployed is a positive achievement, it is also important to notice that despite these achievements, unemployed-headed households were still doing worse overall in 2007 than virtually all secondary and tertiary occupation-headed household groups were in 1996.

-In Brazil, there was almost no improvement from structural change.
-While in South Africa we see a shift towards low level urban work, in Brazil, there is a large portion of the population already in such work, and the major source of improvement is within that type.
-There was also a big portion of improvement explained by the improvement of urban not in labor market.
-Brazil increased its spending on transfer programs and on health and education throughout this period, and this undoubtedly helps explain these improvements.
+In Brazil, there was very little improvement from structural change.
+While in South Africa we see a shift effect from movement towards low level urban work, in Brazil, there is a large portion of the population already in such work, and the major source of improvement is within that type.
+There was also a big portion of improvement explained by the improvement of urban not-in-labour market.
+Brazil increased its spending on transfer programmes and on health and education throughout this period, and this undoubtedly helps explain these improvements.

-One difference from South Africa is that a higher portion of the population remained in agricultural work, and a substantial portion of the improvement also came from within that type.
-Agricultural workers, though, still were underperforming all groups except rural unemployed and not in labor market, and were still doing worse than most urban groups were in 1991.
+One important difference from South Africa is that a higher portion of the population remained in agricultural work, and a substantial portion of the improvement also came from within that type.
+Agricultural workers, though, still were underperforming all groups except rural unemployed and not-in-labour market, and were still doing worse than most urban groups were in 1991.